ForeseTech/HowWhatWhy/PHPToMySQLConnections.md

 ### Contents

-* [Fundamentals](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#fundamentals) - If you want a basic understanding of how websites function, read this.
+* **[Fundamentals](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#fundamentals)** - If you want a basic understanding of how websites function, read this.
-* [Moving To PHP](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#fundamentals) - If you're an impatient little shit and just want to get things done, go to this section.
+* **[Moving To PHP](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#moving-to-php)** - If you're an impatient little shit and just want to get things done, go to this section.
+* **[Fixing Errors In Your Code](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#fixing-errors-in-your-code)** - If you're stuck with a stupid error.
+* **[Helpful Reference Links](https://github.com/ForeseTech/HowWhatWhy/blob/master/PHPToMySQLConnections.md#helpful-reference-links)** - If this wasn't that helpful, you could always refer these links to understand better.

 <br>